Select Page

 • Ben shared that he loves finding new places around the Bay Area to take his family for picnics.

 Finding common ground with someone causes us to think, “I am like you.”
-But our brain translates that thought to, “I like you;” immediately laying a strong foundation for the relationship.
+But our brain translates that thought to, “I like you,” immediately laying a solid foundation for the relationship.

 About/Facts

-Think of this section as a collection of information about someone’s life.
-Basically any other fact mentioned during a meeting that doesn’t fit into one of the three above categories is likely to fit into the About/Facts section, such as: Where someone grew up, their work history, their family situation, their age, or any important dates.
+Think of this section of Meeting Debriefs as a collection of information about someone’s life.
+Basically, any other fact mentioned during a meeting that doesn’t fit into one of the three above categories is likely to fit into the About/Facts section, such as: Where someone grew up, their work history, their family situation, their age, or any important dates.

 Let’s look at a few examples: